How to Plan the Perfect Honeymoon in Tahiti

 The Marquesas Islands

-The most impressive of French Polynesia’s high islands from a geological perspective, the Marquesas Islands form the northernmost archipelago in French Polynesia.
-The high islands are not protected by a lagoon and their population is small.
+The most impressive of French Polynesia’s high islands, the Marquesas Islands form the northernmost archipelago in French Polynesia.
+The islands are not protected by a lagoon, and their small population is very proud.
 This is the ultimate destination if you want to witness what a Polynesian island may have looked like before settlement.
-Nature here is “on steroids”, best enjoyed on hikes, scenic road trips, or on horseback.
-The islands are also home to the best-preserved Polynesian temples and its local population authentically preserves their proud heritage.
-Due to its remoteness and the cost of travel, aim to spend a week in the archipelago with a visit to two islands.
+Nature here is “on steroids”, best enjoyed on hikes, scenic road trips, or horseback.
+The islands are also home to the best-preserved Polynesian temples, and the local population authentically preserves their proud heritage.

 The Austral Islands

 French Polynesia’s southernmost archipelago is a wonderful option if you’re seeking to get off the beaten track.
-The Austral Islands run west to east and every island in the chain has its own unique personality.
+The Austral Islands run west to east, and every island in the chain has its unique personality.
 In Rurutu, explore eerie limestone caves, hike across its highest peaks, and swim with humpback whales between July and October.
-In Raivavae, visit one of the best beaches in French Polynesia at Motu Piscine and hike to the summit of Mount Hiro.
+In forgotten Raivavae, visit one of the best beaches in French Polynesia at Motu Piscine and hike to the summit of Mount Hiro.

 The Gambier Islands

-How to Island-Hop in Tahiti
+How to Island-Hop on your honeymoon in Tahiti

 Best Honeymoon Resorts in Tahiti

-French Polynesia’s signature hallmark is the overwater bungalow, the quintessential ingredient of a memorable honeymoon.
+French Polynesia’s signature is the overwater bungalow, the quintessential ingredient of a memorable honeymoon.
 Listed below are the top honeymoon resorts in French Polynesia at present.

-Tikehau & Rangiroa: the Pearl Beach Resort is the top honeymoon choice in Tikehau.
+The Pearl Beach Resort is the top honeymoon choice in Tikehau.
 The island’s famous pink sand beaches are right at your doorstep.
 In Rangiroa, the Kia Ora Resort has a few overwater bungalows backed by a beautiful coconut grove.

 Special Honeymoon Offers in Tahiti